Platanus orientalis

-Platanus orientalis, the Oriental plane, is a large, deciduous tree in the family Platanaceae, growing to 30 m or more, and known for its longevity and spreading crown.
-In autumn its deep green leaves may change to blood red, amber, and yellow.
+Platanus orientalis, the Oriental plane, or chinar, is a large, deciduous tree in the family Platanaceae, native from the eastern Mediterranean to Iran.
+It typically grows along rivers, streams and springs, and has broad spreading crown, exfoliating bark, deeply lobed leaves and pendent infructescences bearing spherical fruiting heads.
+It can grow to 30 m or more, and in autumn, its deep green leaves may change to blood red, amber, and yellow.
+Long cultivated for shade and ornament, and extensive planting since antiquity has made precise limits of its original range difficult to determine.